czottmann/actions-for-obsidian-workflow-library/Notes for Calendar Events/README.md

 ## Workflow history / Change log

+### 2024-02-29

+Adjusts vault handling to work with AFO 2024.1.

 ### 2023-03-17

-- Fixes the mystery of the silently failing "If" block for calendar entries with an empty Notes attribute.
+Fixes the mystery of the silently failing "If" block for calendar entries with an empty Notes attribute.
 Thanks to TK for the heads-up!

 ### 2023-02-03

-- First version.
+First version.